-7. Attach a seed to a fishing line, tie it to a stick, and place into a glass with solution.
+7. Attach a seed to a fishing line, tie it to a stick, and place it into a glass with the solution.
 Be sure no seeds are touching the bottom of the glass.

 8. Now, just be patient and wait until our crystal grows up.

-9. Water will gradually evaporate, extra sulfates will form into our crystal hanging from a line.
+9. Water will gradually evaporate, and extra sulfates will form into our crystal hanging from a line.